magnus-lycka/gocddash/README-analysis.md

 3. On the Insights page for a pipeline, information is displayed in three panels.
 Failed pipelines contain more information and actions.
 4. On the Pipeline graphs page, success rate/failure type per agent and historical test count graphs are available.
 5. A graph of system wide historical success rate per agent is also available through the More/Config dropdown menu at the top.
+6. The sync process also handles an email notification system for alerting primary suspects when a pipeline breaks.
+The notification system is opt-in per pipeline as specified in pipelines.json.